Delicate Arch: Climbing

 In May 2006, climber Dean Potter performed as many as six free solo ascents of the arch.
 Climbing Delicate Arch was not explicitly forbidden under the rules in force at the time, which only stated that routes "may be closed" on any named arch; however, most climbers accepted that the named arch formations should not be climbed.
 The NPS has since closed the loophole by disallowing climbs on any named arch within the park year-round.
 Slacklining and the placement of new fixed anchors on new climbs are also prohibited.

 Controversy ensued when photographs taken after Potter's climb appeared to show damage caused by a climbing technique called top roping.
 Potter stated on several occasions that he never damaged the arch, and no photos exist of Potter using a top rope setup on the arch.
 Previous climbers may have top-roped the arch, leaving the existing rope scars.
 Potter did admit to using a counterweighted rope over the top of the arch, within a natural groove, as well as four cams in a horizontal crack of harder rock at the summit.
 He used the rope and cams for protection while rehearsing his free solo route and to rappel back down after the free solos.
 Two fellow climbers also ascended via fixed ropes, one of whom recorded video of Potter from the top.

+Tourism

+Delicate Arch is one of the main tourist draws in Arches National Park.
+The parking lot at the Delicate Arch Trailhead, although large, fills up quickly on most days.
+The trail to Delicate Arch is 3 miles (4.8 kilometer) round trip with an elevation change of 480 feet (146 meters).
+The trail is well defined for the first 1/2 mile, then does a steep incline over open rock.
+There is a narrow ledge for the last 200 yards (183 meter) before reaching the arch.